sonewn/ROS-Roadmap/README.md

   * **Messages** : They are a type of information that is sent from one ROS process to the other.
 They are regular text files with `.msg` extension that define the fields of the message.

   * **service** : It is a kind of request/reply interaction between processes.
 The reply and request data types can be defined inside the `src` folder inside the packages.

+* **The workspace** <br>
+In general terms, the workspace is a folder which contains packages, those packages contain our source files and the environment or workspace provides us with a wqy to compile those packages.
+It is useful when we want to compile various packages at the same time and it is a good way of centralizing all of our developments.